ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/start-using-home-manager.md

 ## Home Manager vs NixOS

-When it comes to managing software packages and configurations, you often have the choice of using either NixOS modules (`configuration.nix`) or Home Manager (`home.nix`).
-This poses a dilemma: **What are the differences between putting packages or configuration in NixOS modules vs Home Manager modules, and how should you decide?**
+There are many software packages or configurations that can be set up using either NixOS Modules (`configuration.nix`) or Home Manager (`home.nix`), which brings about a choice dilemma: **What is the difference between placing software packages or configuration files in NixOS Modules versus Home Manager, and how should one make a decision?**

-First, let's understand the differences.
-Packages and configuration installed through NixOS modules are global to the entire system.
-Global configurations are typically stored in `/etc`, and globally installed packages are linked accordingly.
-Regardless of the user you switch to, you can access and use these packages and configurations.
+First, let's look at the differences: Software packages and configuration files installed via NixOS Modules are global to the entire system.
+Global configurations are usually stored in `/etc`, and system-wide installed software is accessible in any user environment.

-On the other hand, everything installed through Home Manager is specific to the corresponding user.
-Once you switch to another user, those configurations and packages become unavailable.
+On the other hand, configurations and software installed via Home Manager will be linked to the respective user's Home directory.
+The software installed is only available in the corresponding user environment, and it becomes unusable when switched to another user.

-Based on these characteristics, here is a general recommended approach:
+Based on these characteristics, the general recommended usage is:

-- NixOS modules: Install core system components and other software packages/configurations required by all users.
+- NixOS Modules: Install system core components and other software packages or configurations needed by all users.
-  - For example, if you want a package to be accessible even when you switch to the root user, or if you want a configuration to take effect globally on the system, you should install it through a NixOS module.
+  - For instance, if you want a software package to continue working when you switch to the root user, or if you want a configuration to apply system-wide, you should install it using NixOS Modules.
-- Home Manager: Use Home Manager to install all other configurations and software specific to individual users.
+- Home Manager: Use Home Manager for all other configurations and software.

+The benefits of this approach are:

+1. Software and background services installed at the system level often run with root privileges.
+Avoiding unnecessary software installations at the system level can reduce the security risks of the system.
+1. Many configurations in Home Manager are universal for NixOS, macOS, and other Linux distributions.
+Choosing Home Manager to install software and configure systems can improve the portability of configurations.
+1. If you need multi-user support, software and configurations installed via Home Manager can better isolate different user environments, preventing configuration and software version conflicts between users.

 ## How to use packages installed by Home Manager with privileged access?